dart-lang/dart-pad/.github/ISSUE_TEMPLATE/bug_report.md

 Version:

 Are you using any extensions/plugins that affect website behavior (particularly those that affect iframes, such as ad blockers)?

 Are there any warnings or errors in your browser's JavaScript console?
 If so, paste them below:

 ```
-[paste console output here]
+[paste warnings or errors here]
 ```

 ### Machine